-The 100-year-old fence, now called the State Barrier Fence, is the longest manmade structure in the state and is visible from space.
+The 100-year-old fence, now called the State Barrier Fence, is the longest manmade structure in the state.
 It runs for 1170km through the state's southwest, from the Zuytdorp cliffs north of Kalbarri to east of Ravensthorpe.

 Originally erected to keep rabbits from spreading westward, the fence is undergoing a multi-million dollar upgrade to protect more agricultural lands in the southwest from 'pest' species, including wild dogs, dingos, emus and kangaroos.
 It includes major plans for a new barrier, up to 700km long, through pristine woodlands leading down to Esperance, and $5 million has been put aside for that.

 Viv Read, invasive species director for WA's agriculture department, says the plan is a response to the region's farmers, who complain of a rising incidence of wild dog attacks and crop damage from flocks of emus.
 "Extending the fence is a non-lethal way of controlling vermin and the alternative is baiting, shooting or trapping," he told Australian Geographic.

 "The primary purpose and major benefit of the State Barrier Fence is to minimise emu impact on cropping areas," Viv says.
 "Major emu migrations occur about one year in seven.
 There were reports of numbers building late last year but they have since dissipated."